galaxyproject/galaxy-hub/src/news/2020-11-galaxy-update/index.md

 <img class="card-img-top" src="/src/news/2020-10-galaxy-update/irritating.png" alt="Paper Cuts November" />
 <div class="card-header">[Paper Cuts: 18 November](/src/events/2020-11-papercuts/index.md)</div>

 Paper cuts are annoying but easy to fix bugs.
-Our second one-day papercuts contribution fest will be held November 18.
-This will be a 24-hour event spanning all time zones with our worldwide community.
-Please save the date!
-It's an ideal opportunity for newcomers to get started.
+The [first paper cuts event](/src/events/2020-10-papercuts/index.md) in October was a [smashing success](https://galaxyproject.eu/posts/2020/10/29/first-papercuts/), so we are going to [do it again on November 18](/src/events/2020-11-papercuts/index.md).
+Our second one-day papercuts contribution fest will also be a 24-hour event spanning all time zones with our worldwide community.
+Please save the date! **It's an ideal opportunity for newcomers to become a Galaxy contributor.**
 </div>